-My take away from the experience I mentioned earlier in this article, is that any document that obligates the company legally or financially must be reviewed by an HR manager or director.
-Here’s why:
+Any document from a manager or HR leader that obligates the company legally or financially must be reviewed by an HR manager or director or above.
+Here’s why.

 - An offer letter and many other documents that are sent by HR staff legally obligate the company.
-Sure, when an error of $10,000 is found, you can withdraw the offer and explain that it was a typo done by an inexperienced employee, but why open up the company to a situation in which a changed salary offer must be extended, an unhappy new employee might still take the job, or you could lose a perfectly suited candidate who is deflated and wounded, because of an error.
-Additionally, it could open your firm up for legal action.
+Sure, when an error of $10,000 is found, you can withdraw the offer and explain that it was a typo done by an inexperienced employee.
+But why open up the company to a situation in which a changed salary offer must be extended?
+An unhappy new employee might still take the job, or you could lose a perfectly suited candidate who is deflated and wounded, because of an error.
+Additionally, it could open your firm up for potential legal action.

 - No matter the level of experience of an HR assistant who should, in an HR office, prepare the offer for sending, a second pair of eyes reviewing anything that could potentially obligate the company financially or open the door to a legal action, is smart.
 Organizations expect more vigilance and oversight from employees who are titled manager or director.

-I don’t see the review of documents that obligate the company financially or potentially, legally, as criticism of an HR assistant’s knowledge, experience, or diligence.
+The review and oversight of documents that obligate the company financially or potentially, legally, is not a criticism of an HR assistant’s knowledge, experience, or diligence.
 It is a smart business practice for all of these reasons.

 Note about job offers: HR should ask their attorney to review the offer letter format and process to ensure that they are proper, legal, and provide the employer with legal protection.
 Unless the offer letter differs from the standard format, however, there is usually no need to ask an attorney to review each individual offer letter.